Aluwani-tec/AWS-re-start-journey/Labs/Compute/EC2 Instance Scaling and Compute Optimization.md

 ### Steps performed

 1. With the instance selected, clicked: Connect → EC2 Instance Connect
-2. 2.
-Used the default user (`ec2-user`) and opened the browser terminal.
+2. Used the default user (`ec2-user`) and opened the browser terminal.
 3. Navigated to the application directory:

-bash : cd sample_app
-ls

 4. The application displayed instance metadata.
-Metadata confirmed
+- Metadata confirmed
-Instance Type: t3.micro
+- Instance Type: t3.micro
-Instance ID: i-060c05b5b153b83b1
+- Instance ID: i-060c05b5b153b83b1
-Availability Zone: us-east-1a
+- Availability Zone: us-east-1a
-Private IP: 10.10.0.10
+- Private IP: 10.10.0.10
-This confirmed that the scheduling system was running on a small instance size, which justified the need for an upgrade.
+- This confirmed that the scheduling system was running on a small instance size, which justified the need for an upgrade.

 ### 4. Reviewing Application Logs (Before Upgrade)
 **Screenshot:**